sunghoon031/PCR-99/README.md

 # PCR-99: A Practical Method for Point Cloud Registration with 99% Outliers

-MATLAB implementation of our work "PCR-99: A Practical Method for Point Cloud Registration with 99% Outliers".
+MATLAB implementation of our work **"PCR-99: A Practical Method for Point Cloud Registration with 99% Outliers"**.

 There are four different versions:
 1. **PCR99a**: Unknown scale, With sample ordering